Receive a Life Insurance Quote from Australian Insurers

 - The decision on whether to structure the policy with stepped or level premiums really comes down to the applicants situation.
 Applicants must consider how their financial situation may change and their ability to meet premium repayments in the future.

 - The premiums you pay for term life insurance is usually not tax-deductible, however, if your insurance is provided through your superannuation and if you are self employed then it is possible for premiums to be tax deductible.

 - The lump sum benefit received by your dependents will be tax free, unless you are paid via a superannuation fund or if the payment is made to a non-financially dependant person.
 Under these circumstances, it may be possible that your benefit payment will not be tax free, and a tax professional should be consulted.

-- TPD insurance provides a lump sum payment when you are totally disabled and unable to work.
+- TPD insurance provides a lump sum payment if you are totally disabled and unable to work.

-- Definitions for a permanent disability may vary between providers, therefore it is important to clarify what they are on different policies.
+- Definitions for a permanent disability vary between providers.
 In general, a permanent disability will constitute one or more of the following conditions: